pocomane/brewed-in-the-apocalypse/bita.md

 the scenarist will do after a failure roll were liked to the question just asked.

-__Read a person__ - When in a charged situation you try to get some information from a person and you have to roll:
+__Read a person__ - When in a charged situation you, a protagonist, try to get some information from a person and you have to roll:

 - On Success ask the controlling player 3 question from the list